codenameredpanda/Avocado-Price-Prediction/README.md

 # Predicting Avocado Prices with Machine Learning

-Sarah Brittle and Ceasar Saldivar
+Sarah Brittle and Cesar Saldivar

 ## Overview
 The purpose of this project is to build a Machine Learning model that can predict the average price of avocados.